ajaykarwal/notionpowerusers/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---

-# About Me
+# About

-I am a person that writes stuff.
+Notion Power Users is a one-stop resource for unlocking your Notion super powers.

+Learn about Notion’s features, discover useful tips and extend your Notion experience with helpful resources, templates and articles.

+---

+Notion Power Users is maintained by [Ajay Karwal](https://ajaykarwal.com) and is not affilliated with Notion.